 In order to provide a safe environment for youth, all prospective 4-H volunteers are required to:

 - Complete an Online Adult Enrollment Application which includes a code of conduct and confidential self-disclosure statement;

 - Submit to and receive criminal record clearance from the California Department of Justice (DOJ) through Live Scan electronic fingerprinting; and

-Following DOJ clearance, completion of an Adult Volunteer Certification and Training, and payment of a nominal fee, volunteers are appointed for a one year term, renewable annually.
+Following Live Scan Department of Justice clearance, completion of an Adult Volunteer Certification and Training, and payment of a nominal fee, volunteers are appointed for a one year term, renewable annually.